alaskajohn/2dGPfG/README.md

 Folders included in this project:

 2DGPfG-XNA:
-							-	Contains samples through Chapter 5
+							-	Contains all samples from book
 							- XNA solutions require XNA Game Studio 4.0

 2dGPfG-OpenGL: